razetime/razetime.github.io/blog1/_posts/2019-06-21-star-island.md

 type: book review
 ---

-### Star Island by Carl Hiassen

 Star Island was probably one of the most fun books I'd read tin the recent times.
-It's chock full of humour and coontains staccato bursts of sillines in the midst of a gloomy narrative filled with equally gloomy characters.
+It's chock full of humour and coontains staccato bursts of silliness in the midst of a gloomy narrative filled with equally gloomy characters.

 Generally, when you're looking for a thriller, you'd think of a general basic skeleton that has been fed to you over and over again through multiple wirters.
 It's not a bad format, just that it's been repeated so much to you that it feel akin to the instructions on a shampoo bottle.